 All UWG students, faculty, and staff received an emails beginning March 22 with instructions to request an appointment for vaccination events if they are eligible.

 UWG is working to plan the logistics of administering the vaccine in a safe, efficient manner.
 Please closely monitor your email and trust only official UWG communications or information posted directly on the UWG COVID-19 website.

-Please continue to Protect Our Pack against COVID-19 by wearing a mask, practicing physical distancing, and frequently washing your hands.
+See the university's guidance on the use of face coverings on campus.
 Check the Guidance on COVID-19 Decision Tree for steps you should take if you're feeling sick or have been exposed to someone who has tested positive for COVID-19.

 We will update this webpage with answers to frequently asked questions and other updates as they become available.
 If you have questions or concerns, please email email@example.com.

 Frequently Asked Questions

 Clinical staff from UWG Health Services and volunteer faculty, graduate students, RN-to-BSN students, and supervised undergraduate students from the Tanner Health System School of Nursing will administer the vaccine.